Laura Fuentes

 Baked Protein Oats

-With this easy recipe, you can enjoy an epic morning meal with the health benefits of oats, added nutrition from protein powder, and the deliciousness of fruit.
-Oh!
-And you can get all this by spending only 5 minutes in the kitchen.
-That’s a winning recipe for me!
+With this quick recipe, you can enjoy an epic morning meal with the health benefits of oats, added nutrition from protein powder, and the deliciousness of fruit.

 Ingredients